Amenability of linear-activity automaton groups: Entropy and asymptotic entropy

 where by convention $0\log 0=0$.
 The entropy $H(X)$ of a discrete random variable $X$ is given by the entropy of its distribution; the entropy $H(X_1,\ldots X_n)$ of more random variables is given by the entropy of the joint distribution of the $X_i$.
 In order to define conditional entropy for two random variables $X,Y$, let $f(y)$ denote entropy of the conditional distribution of $X$ given $Y=y$.
 Then the {\bf conditional entropy of $X$ given $Y$} is defined as $H(X|Y) := \E f(Y)$.

 The conditional entropy satisfies

 A useful and easy fact is that among measures supported on a given finite set, the one having maximal entropy is the uniform measure on that set.
-Thus for a measure $\mu$ supported on a finite set $B$ we have $H(\mu) \leq \log(|B|)$.
-It is not hard to construct measures on $\Z$ with finite expectation and infinite entropy, but it is known \citep[see, for example,][]{Kemp} that among integer-valued random variables with given mean and variance the discrete normal distribution maximizes entropy.
-In particular, the following holds.
+Another well known fact, which is relevant to our cause is that among all measures supported on the nonnegative integers with given expectation $M$, the entropy is maximized by the geometric distribution with $P(\mu=k)=\frac{1}{1+M}\left(\frac{M}{M+1}\right)^k\,$ ($k=0,1,2,\ldots$).
+In particular, this gives the fact, which be of use later on: